 The Samarth Zilla framework aims at building an institutional eco-system to make the district more capable (Samarth) of providing decent livelihoods and a good quality of life to its inhabitants.

 The study was undertaken in two districts each in eight states viz.
-J&K, Punjab, Rajasthan, Uttar Pradesh, Chhattisgarh, Orissa, Assam and Tamil Nadu.
-Two districts selected for study in Chhattisgarh were Bastar and Bilaspur.
+J&K, Punjab, Rajasthan, Madhya Pradesh, Chhattisgarh, Orissa, Assam and Tamil Nadu.